utelle/wxsqlite3/trunk/wxCode/components/wxsqlite3/Readme.txt

 Version history
 ---------------

+ 1.9.8 - Upgrade to SQLite version 3.6.22
+         Fixed a bug when compiling without precompiled header support (by including wx/arrstr.h)
+         Added experimental support for 256 bit AES encryption to the optional key based encryption extension
  1.9.7 - Upgrade to SQLite version 3.6.20
          Added methods to query, enable or disable foreign key support 1.9.6 - Upgrade to SQLite version 3.6.18